-WARNING: solutions are very sparse, meaning that many are missing, most of the solutions are only sketched at a high level, and many may be incorrect!
+WARNING: solutions are sparse, meaning that many are missing, and many are only sketched at a high level-and many may be incorrect!
 Please, consider contributing your solutions, including alternative solutions, and please report any error you might find to the author (Antonio Carzaniga <antonio.carzaniga@usi.ch>).